taco-ops/nebulift/README.md

 - **Documentation**: Comprehensive docstrings and inline comments
 - **Testing**: Property-based testing for edge case discovery

-## 🚀 Next Steps (Future Development)
+## 🚀 Next Steps (Phase 1 Development)

-While the core system is complete and functional, potential enhancements include:
+The core system is complete and ready for real-world validation:

+1. **Real-world Testing**: Test with actual telescope data from observatories
-1. **Model Training Pipeline**: Implement the complete training workflow using generated labels
+2. **Complete ML Training Pipeline**: Implement the full training workflow using CV-generated labels
-2. **Advanced Artifact Detection**: Add satellite trail classification (Starlink vs. aircraft)
-3. **Real-time Processing**: WebSocket interface for live telescope feeds
-4. **GUI Application**: Desktop application for astronomers
-5. **Cloud Integration**: AWS/Azure deployment for large-scale processing
+3. **Performance Validation**: Benchmark on Raspberry Pi 5 and resource-constrained hardware
+4. **CLI Interface**: Command-line tool for batch processing workflows
+5. **Production Deployment**: Docker containers and deployment scripts

+Once validated through real-world use, the system will be promoted to production status.

 ## 📄 License & Credits

 This project demonstrates professional software development practices for scientific applications.
 The implementation follows modern Python standards and is designed for real-world astronomical image processing workflows.

-**Note**: This is a complete, working implementation ready for astrophotography quality assessment.
-All core requirements have been met and the system has been thoroughly tested and validated.
+**Note**: This is a beta implementation with core functionality complete and comprehensive testing.
+Real-world validation and performance optimization are needed before production deployment.
+All core requirements have been met and the system has been thoroughly unit tested.